ironArray/Caterva2/doc/getting_started/tutorials.md

 ### Client

-Clients in the example workstation need to know the address of the subscriber that they will use.
+Clients at the example workstation need to know the address of the subscriber that they will use.

 The command-line client `cat2cli` provides the `--host` option for that.
 Running this at the workstation: